 A childminder is defined as a self-employed person who minds other people's children in their own home.
-They offer a flexible service, tailored to each child, thereby helping parents and guardians to balance their work and family commitments in the Child Care Regulations (The Child Care Act 1991 (Early Years Services)(Amendments) Regulations 2016 and the Childcare Act 1991(Registration of School Age Services) Regulations 2018.
+They offer a flexible service, tailored to each child, thereby helping parents and guardians to balance their work and family commitments.